fmager/real-time/m4_optimization/s2_optimizing_deep_learning_training.md

 This results in a severe amount of thrashing where a part of the memory is kept on disk and a continual swapping between memory and disk and disk and memory takes place, which absolutely tanks performance.
 Let's see whether putting in another stick of RAM yields better results.

+As it turns out, I ordered another 32GB stick, but the online store cancelled by order as it was no longer being made.
+This is probably the end of the road for this case study.
+Training on less data, a reduction of 50% might make it cacheable in memory, seems like cheating.
+I'll try and come back with a different one at some point.
+One thing I would like to say is, that while the code we started looking at was unoptimized, that wouldn't matter unless you were either running a very beefy desktop rig or actual HPC equipment, in which case having all of the data in memory would be possible.
+So a point in favour of the person who wrote that tutorial.
+He catered the code to his audience and made it possible to run on the widest range of platforms.